Uncategorized

 Many biological age tests ask for your chronological age as part of their determination of your biological age.
 This should not be necessary and could influence your results if they use it in their formula to determine your biological age.

-For a comprehensive biological age test to be that accurate, it requires a wide range of data including:
+For a comprehensive biological age test to be truly accurate, it requires a wide range of data including:

 1. Biological data from blood, stool, urine and saliva tests, collected over a sufficient range of conditions and time to account for daily fluctuations.
 Data analysis must include: